STF-iOS-Revised/stf_ios_support/README.md

 1. Copy the first {} block from `config.json.example` into `config.json`.
 Do not include any comment lines starting with //
 1. Update config.json

-	1. Update `xcode_dev_team_id` to be the OU of your developer account.
+	1. Update `xcode.dev_team_id` to be the OU of your developer account.
 If you add your account into Xcode first, you can then run
 	   `make ou` to display what the OU is.
 You can also find it by opening the keychain, selecting the Apple Development certificate for your account, and then looking at what the `Organization Unit` is.
 	1. Update `root_path` to be where provider code should be installed, such as `/Users/user/stf`